Racketship01/Vue-Masterclass/README.md

   - global NPM dependecy --global means, is its not isolated to a specific project or specific project folder `npm install -g @vue/cli`
   - also help us adding plugins to Vue adding additional NPM pagkages like Vuex and Vue Router
   - advantages of Vue CLI over NPM is not only does it download and fetch those packages from NPM but also created starter files and basic boilerplate code
+  - NOTE: Vue CLI can create some starter files for us with some small configuration so it takes care of a little bit more of the boilerplate code and spares us the need to write some of that extra stuff.
     ![](./images/vueCommand.png)

 - The Vue Create Command